MicrosoftDocs/architecture-center/docs/ai-ml/architecture/basic-openai-e2e-chat-content.md

 #### Network security

 In order to make it easy for you to learn how to build an end-to-end chat solution, this architecture doesn't implement network security.
 This architecture uses identity as its perimeter and uses public cloud constructs.
-Services such as Azure AI Search, Azure OpenAI, and Azure App Service are all reachable from the internet.
-This adds surface area to the attack vector of the architecture.
+Services such as Azure AI Search, Azure KeyVault, Azure OpenAI, the deployed managed online endpont, and Azure App Service are all reachable from the internet.
+The Azure KeyVault firewall is configured to allow access from all networks.
+These configurations add surface area to the attack vector of the architecture.

 To learn how to include network as an additional perimeter in your architecture, see the [networking section of the baseline architecture](/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat#networking).

 ### Cost optimization